vtsuperdarn/python_tutorial/README.md

+## Running this code

+To open IPython notebooks (*.ipynb), simply start the notebook interface in this directory, or start it anywhere then drag and drop the notebooks in your browser.

+To start IPython notebook, run

+    $ ipython notebook --pylab=inline

+To run *.py files, execute

+    $ python your_script.py

+or from an IPython console

+    $ run your_script.py

 ## Setting-up an IPython Notebook server (on Ubuntu)

+This is a bonus step for more advanced use of IPython.
 Assuming you have installed all of the above, follow these instructions to set-up a notebook server (adapted from [here](http://ipython.org/ipython-doc/rel-0.13.1/interactive/htmlnotebook.html)).

 First create a nbserver ipython profile